majikthise911/Joint_Savings_ETH/README_Requirment.md

     * Transaction 3: Send 5 ether.

     > **Note** Remembering how to convert ether to wei and vice versa can be challenging.
-So, you can use a website like [Ethereum Unit Converter](https://eth-converter.com/) to ease doing the conversion.
+So, use a website like [Ethereum Unit Converter](https://eth-converter.com/) to ease doing the conversion.

 3. Once you’ve successfully deposited funds into your contract, test the contract’s withdrawal functionality by withdrawing 5 ether into `accountOne` and 10 ether into `accountTwo`.
 After each transaction, use the `contractBalance` function to verify that the funds were withdrawn from your contract.
 Also, use the `lastToWithdraw` and `lastWithdrawAmount` functions to verify that the address and amount were correct.

 ---

-### Submission

-* Upload the files for this assignment to your GitHub repository.

-* Submit the link to your GitHub repo on Bootcamp Spot.

----

-© 2021 Trilogy Education Services, a 2U, Inc. brand.
-All Rights Reserved.